savnkr/AI_ML-Resources/README.md

 ## 🙌 Contributing

-We welcome contributions to make this resource even better!
+I welcome contributions to make this resource even better!
 Here’s how you can help:
 - **Add Courses**: Submit high-quality, open-access courses via pull requests.
 - **Improve Descriptions**: Suggest clearer or more detailed course descriptions.
 - **Fix Links**: Report and fix any broken or outdated links.